-Following upon an exotic youth on the beaches of Rio de Janeiro and in the barrios of Buenos Aires, life took a sober turn in Toronto under that stern mistress, the Law, from which he retired in 2015 after a life-long civil litigation practice.
-Formative influences included naval training during university days, involvement in the glorious 1970’s Toronto art scene through his friendship with Jack Pollock, affinity for Hispanic immigrants and enduring delight in classical music, manifest by decades of piano lessons undermined by insufficient practice.
-Along the way much gratifying voluntary work with Commissionaires (Great Lakes), Canadian Council for the Americas, University Naval Training Divisions Association of Canada (UNTD), Riverbrink Art Museum Inc., Gallery Players of Niagara, and others.
+Early musical influences during childhood years in Rio de Janeiro and Buenos Aires came from the radio.
+Piano lessons started in Toronto after a family move to Canada in 1956.
+However, unlike several famous composers who fled the law to write music, he did the opposite by opting for a life-long civil litigation practice in Toronto, from which he retired in 2016.
+Apart from an enduring delight in classical music, memorable experiences included naval training during university days, involvement in the 1970’s Toronto art scene through his friendship with Jack Pollock, and an affinity for Hispanic immigrants.
+Along the way there was much gratifying voluntary work with Commissionaires (Great Lakes), Canadian Council for the Americas, University Naval Training Divisions Association of Canada (UNTD), Riverbrink Art Museum Inc., Gallery Players of Niagara, and others.
+He has lived in Niagara-on-the-Lake since 2011.

 Always engaged in musical activities in her youth, Sally Basmajian graduated with a Master of Arts in Musicology from the University of Toronto and then took a sideways turn into a career in advertising.
 She became intrigued by broadcasting and joined the sales force for Quebec’s TVA Network, eventually moving to English language television and holding positions such as Vice President, Sales & Marketing for Discovery Channel, and later Vice President and General Manager, Comedy and Drama for Bell Media.
 Now living in Niagara-on-the-Lake, Sally writes short stories, including some prize-winners, and enjoys the many wonders that this community holds.